This webinar looks at social approaches in mental health and refers to current research and evidence.

-This webinar will be co-facilitated by Aly and Ellie, who both have lived experience of using services and influencing the development of social workers, and Ruth Allen, CEO of BASW.
+This webinar is co-facilitated by Aly, Ellie and Hari who have lived experience of using services and influencing the development of social workers, and Ruth Allen, CEO of BASW.

 MSAMH is a developing social movement of people and organisations which started with a diverse group of people, hosted by BASW, committed to social justice and building pressure for social approaches in mental health.
 From the beginning, MSAMH has focused on finding solutions through dialogue between people who use services and professionals with common interests and commitment including a shared concern about the continuing dominance of medical and clinical models to services while social and material causes of mental distress worsen.